 There are currently no airport slot requirements at either SBGL or SBRJ.

-For an international operation to a single AOE in Brazil, permit lead time is 24-48 hours.
-But, it’s often possible to obtain a permit within 24 hours, at the discretion of the airport authority.
-Note that permit approval does not confirm SBGL parking, you’ll need PPR for this.
+For an international operation to a single AOE in Brazil, the permit lead time is 24-48 hours.
+But, it’s often possible to obtain a permit within 24 hours at the discretion of the airport authority.
+Note that permit approval does not confirm SBGL parking; you’ll need PPR for this.

-For moving between airport and hotel and within Rio de Janeiro prepaid (car with driver) transport is recommended.
+For moving between the airport and hotel and within Rio de Janeiro, prepaid (car with driver) transport is recommended.
 It’s best to book transport services a minimum of 24 hours in advance to avoid issues.
-While airport licensed taxis are considered safe, it’s important to avoid local city taxis, for security reasons.
+While airport-licensed taxis are considered safe, it’s important to avoid local city taxis for security reasons.

 You can get a free quote for ground transportation through Universal-Drivania Chauffeurs.

-Effective June 17, 2019, U.S., Australia, Japan, and Canada citizens no longer need visas for tourist, flight crew, or standard business trips to Brazil.
+Effective June 17, 2019, U.S., Australian, Japanese, and Canadian citizens no longer need visas for tourist, flight crew, or standard business trips to Brazil.